Phantom Pain - a Strange Chronic Pain

 - however different

-I had never worked with a natural therapist or even knew what it involved so was quite curious.
-Being more used to the conventional ACC medically recognised programs it would be fair to say some of Jean’s methods seemed a little ‘out there’ to begin with, but to my pleasant surprise they seemed to be working.
+"I had never worked with a natural therapist or even knew what it involved so was quite curious.
+Being more used to the conventional ACC medically recognised programs it would be fair to say some of Jean’s methods seemed a little ‘out there’ to begin with, but to my pleasant surprise they seemed to be working."

 Improvement and changes in my chronic pain over four months

-Through maybe 12 to 14 sessions over approximately 4 month period Jean introduced me to some simple life changes and cool easy to do mental exercises and techniques that I could use to help me control the impact of stress, anxiety and ultimately pain.
+"Through maybe 12 to 14 sessions over approximately 4 month period Jean introduced me to some simple life changes and cool easy to do mental exercises and techniques that I could use to help me control the impact of stress, anxiety and ultimately pain.

 Jean also gave me advice on how my diet and lifestyle could be increasing pain and my tolerance of it.
-With simple dietary changes and education of what minerals and vitamins in certain foods and why my body needed these to better manage or have less occurrences of uncontrollable pain symptoms.
+With simple dietary changes and education of what minerals and vitamins in certain foods and why my body needed these to better manage or have less occurrences of uncontrollable pain symptoms."

-Empowered to help manage his pain
+Empowered to self manage his chronic pain

-Through meeting Jean and fully embracing all aspects of her sessions and acting on the simple advice given by her, or using the simple daily exercises for my brain and central nervous system, I feel I now have more complete understanding of my pain issues and a better set of tools to control them.
+"Through meeting Jean and fully embracing all aspects of her sessions and acting on the simple advice given by her, or using the simple daily exercises for my brain and central nervous system, I feel I now have more complete understanding of my pain issues and a better set of tools to control them.

-After years of relapses and involvement in more conventional programs or methods approved by ACC, with limited results I now feel empowered and better prepared with the tools I can use as a result of visiting Jean’s clinic.
+After years of relapses and involvement in more conventional programs or methods approved by ACC, with limited results I now feel empowered and better prepared with the tools I can use as a result of visiting Jean’s clinic."

 I'm happier and a more positive person

-I would highly recommend Jean Jordan for anyone struggling with pain, stress or anxiety issues and the huge impact these things can have on living a productive and happy life.
 My sessions with Jean and the simple advice and understanding she has provided have made me a happier more positive person, who feels more optimistic about the future and less concerned about being impacted by pain and associated stresses and anxieties.

 If you suffer from any of these three evils, pain, anxiety or stress, or even all of them I strongly suggest you contact Jean you won't regret it, I don't that's for sure.”